open-contracting/standard-development-handbook/docs/standard/terminology.md

 - **ID**: the ID of a term never changes.
 When a new term is added, it takes the next available ID number.
 - **Term**: the term, in its canonical form (lower case, singular, infinitive)
 - **Definition**: the definition of the term **within the scope of OCDS documentation**.
 To improve the usability and efficiency of the glossary, please try to use other terms of the glossary in the definition.
+The definition cell is a good place to give concise examples.
-- **Comment**: any remark the terminologist may want to add to help translating this term
+- **Comment**: any remark the terminologist may want to add to help translating this term or a URL to information about the term.

-#### Languages (es, fr, etc.)
+#### Base languages (es, fr, etc.)

 The sheet of a language is edited by the SMEs and the proofreaders.
 It has the following columns: